Code-Institute-Submissions/balennouri-pp5/TESTING.md

 ![Wave-Test](docs/readme/wave-test.png)

-I utilized the WAVE tool to assess the accessibility of my web content, and I'm pleased with the outcome.
-Across most pages, I encountered only one contrast error, excluding the checkout page, where I encountered two.
-Specifically, the contrast error on the checkout page pertains to the country input field and the label for the search functionality.
-This latter error is consistent across all pages due to the presence of the search label on the navbar.
+I used the WAVE tool to evaluate the accessibility of my web content, and I'm satisfied with the results.
+On most pages, I only encountered one contrast error, except for the checkout page, where I found two.
+The contrast error on the checkout page is associated with the country input field and the label for the search functionality.
+This issue persists across all pages due to the presence of the search label in the navbar.
+The contrast error for the label is due to the use of the "sr-only" class, which is intended for screen readers.

-On mobile and other devices, there's a singular contrast error, also related to the country input field on the checkout page.
+On mobile and other devices, there is a single contrast error, also related to the country input field on the checkout page.

 ### Browsers And Devices